steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 ## Context Matters

 The questions above can provide valuable hints that the code may lack Cohesion.
-However, Cohesion is a continuum.
+However, Cohesion exists on a continuum.
 The ideal amount of Cohesion depends on the size and complexity of your code.
 The larger and more complex the parts become, the more you will need to separate them.

 We can solidify this idea by considering how two unrelated functions interact at different scales.